Jump to: Register | Course Details | Overview | Instructor | CE Credits | Requirements | Contact Us | Related Courses | Join Email List

 Dr. Mira Seskar, Faculty Coordinator, Global Institute for BioExploration (GIBEX), Rutgers University

 Dr. Seskar received her MS in Agronomy from Texas A&M, and PhD in Plant biology from Rutgers University in the field of plant secondary metabolites and disease resistance.
 After postdoctoral research in Dr. Nilgun Tumer’s lab working on pokeweed antiviral protein, she taught plant biology, biochemistry, and biotechnology courses at Monmouth University.
-From 2006-2011 she worked in Phytomedics as a Project Manager providing scientific support to a cross-functional preclinical and clinical team to enable US and EU registrations for new botanical drugs.
-From 2013 she has been a Research Supervisor in Dr. Raskin’s laboratory where she manages a large plant natural product research laboratory.
+From 2006-2011, she worked in Phytomedics as a Project Manager providing scientific support to a cross-functional preclinical and clinical team to enable US and EU registrations for new botanical drugs.
+Since 2013, she has been a Research Supervisor in Dr. Raskin’s laboratory where she manages a large plant natural product research laboratory.
 She is also project manager for domestic and international activities including the NIH-funded Center for Botanicals and Chronic Diseases.

 – Past Participant